Last Updated on July 22, 2025 by George Pavlopoulos

 I never pay attention to in-camera filters.
 The reason is that I prefer to post-process my photos in Lightroom or similar software.
 I find them useless, and I never use them.

-The Ricoh GR II has a bunch of filters, of course.
+The Ricoh GR II comes with a variety of filters, of course.
 Many people say that the black and white ones are excellent, but I haven’t used them so far.

 3. Zoom

 This is a personal thing, and I truly understand people who like to zoom in all the time.
-The Ricoh GR II has a prime 28mm lens; therefore, it doesn’t have a zoom.
+The Ricoh GR II features a prime 28mm lens; therefore, it lacks a zoom function.
 So if you would like to go on a safari or take football photos, the camera won’t help you.
-There is an inside setting in the camera, though, that crops the picture as a 35mm or 47mm photo.
-This, however, reduces the image quality significantly; therefore, I never use it.
+There is an internal setting in the camera, however, that crops the picture to resemble a 35mm or 47mm photo.
+This, however, significantly reduces image quality; therefore, I never use it.

 4. The battery life of the Ricoh GR II

-Long battery life is always a nice add-on, but it’s something I don’t care about when it comes to cameras.
+Long battery life is always a nice addition, but it’s something I don’t prioritize when it comes to cameras.
 The reason is that I don’t want to sacrifice any of the features I need to have a better battery.
-Apart from that, I’m used to charging overnight all the devices I carry with me during the day (smartphone, iqos, mp3), and charging one more is okay.
+Apart from that, I’m accustomed to charging all the devices I carry with me during the day (smartphone, IQOS, MP3), and charging one more is okay.

 The battery of the Ricoh GR II is not bad at all.
-With a fully charged battery, you will get approx. three hundred shots, usually 20-30 more.
-I never found myself in a situation where I needed more than 300 shots during one day.
+With a fully charged battery, you will get approximately three hundred shots, usually 20-30 more.
+I never found myself in a situation where I needed more than 300 shots in one day.
 If you shoot 400-500 photos per day, you can consider buying an extra battery.
 As I said, I never needed one.

 5. Bokeh & the Ricoh GR ii

 I find the bokeh to be overrated and (for my taste) cheesy.
 Bokeh is the word used for the blurry background; in other words, for the area behind your main subject.
-Nine out of ten photos I see online and have bokeh are boring for me; people think they automatically have an awesome image by blurring the background.
+Nine out of ten photos I see online with bokeh are boring to me; people think they automatically have an awesome image by blurring the background.
 That’s not true, of course.

 With a 28mm lens of f/2,8, achieving bokeh with the Ricoh GR II is not impossible, but it’s not outstanding either.
-So if you are interested in this shallow background in every photo you take, well, this is probably not the right camera.
+If you are interested in a shallow background in every photo you take, this probably isn’t the right camera for you.

 What is missing in the Ricoh GR II

 The perfect camera exists only in our minds; of course, the Ricoh GR II is missing some features.
-Given its price range and the portability factor that is the camera’s most significant advantage, most of the below-mentioned features would have added either extra weight to the device or extra euros in its price.
-However, since this is a user’s review, I thought of adding them here.
+Given its price range and the portability factor, which is the camera’s most significant advantage, most of the features mentioned below would have added either extra weight to the device or extra euros to its price.
+However, since this is a user’s review, I thought it would be helpful to include it here.

 1. Viewfinder

 The Ricoh GR II doesn’t have a viewfinder; therefore, you depend solely on the LCD screen.
-The screen is wide enough and bright, too.
+The screen is both wide and bright.
 I know that a viewfinder would affect the camera’s weight and size; however, it would have been an excellent addition.
-You can buy an external viewfinder that gets attached to the hot shoe, but the camera looks significantly bigger.
+You can purchase an external viewfinder that attaches to the hot shoe, but the camera appears significantly larger.
 I never bought one.

 2. Better video quality

-The Ricoh GR II can shoot 1080 p; however, the video’s quality is below average.
+The Ricoh GR II can shoot 1080p video; however, the quality is below average.
 Since videography is probably the next big thing, the new edition may improve the Ricoh GR series’s video capabilities.
-Unfortunately, the lack of image stabilization makes things even worse in this field.
+Unfortunately, the lack of image stabilization exacerbates the issue in this field.

 3. Image stabilization

 This is useful both for photography and videography.
-Most modern cameras have a certain image stabilization technology, but the Ricoh GR II doesn’t.
+Most modern cameras feature some form of image stabilization technology, but the Ricoh GR II doesn’t.
 This is not a must for me, but I guess I wouldn’t complain if there were one.

-This is one of the drawbacks of the camera: the autofocus in low light situations (night, dark interior) is really slow.
+This is one of the drawbacks of the camera: the autofocus in low-light situations (night, dark interior) is really slow.
 It doesn’t mean it won’t focus, but it will take a couple of attempts.
-In such cases, there is a workaround: the focus assist lamp.
-Practically, this is a green lamp that fires briefly and helps the camera to focus.
+In such cases, a workaround is available: the focus assist lamp.
+Practically, this is a green lamp that fires briefly, helping the camera to focus.
 If you use the focus assist lamp, though, you go from unnoticed to fully noticed.

 I must say that I always had it in its case whenever I didn’t use the camera.
-However, when I’m out shooting photos, the camera stays either in my hand or in a pocket (jeans, jackets, shirt, etc.).
+However, when I’m out shooting photos, the camera stays either in my hand or in a pocket (in jeans, jackets, shirts, etc.).
 That said, I use the camera heavily when I’m on the road, but I take good care of it when I return home.

-It took me three years to come across the dust issue of Ricoh GR ii.
+It took me three years to encounter the dust issue with the Ricoh GR II.
 Apparently, it’s not something pleasant.
-At first, I could correct the tiny marks on Lightroom.
-But soon, the dusty spots multiplied, and removing them wasn’t always easy.
+Initially, I could correct the minor marks in Lightroom.
+However, the dusty spots soon multiplied, and removing them wasn’t always easy.
 At a certain point, I decided to deal with them.

 After watching a YouTube tutorial, I realized I couldn’t clean it myself.
 I would probably destroy the camera.
-Therefore, I decided to take it to an official Ricoh partner in downtown Athens and clean it.
+Therefore, I decided to take it to an official Ricoh partner in downtown Athens and have it cleaned.
 The man did an excellent job and removed every tiny bit of dust.
 Right now, the camera feels brand new.
 For how long the Ricoh GR ii lens will remain clean, I don’t know.
 Time will tell.

-Prices vary depending on the country you are located in.
+Prices vary depending on the country in which you are located.
 For the record, I paid 65 euros for dust removal.
-I believe that in Berlin, it would probably cost double.
+I believe that in Berlin, it would probably cost twice as much.
 No matter what, I’d say it’s a fair price, especially for a camera that I used a lot.

 The Ricoh GR II as a travel camera

 When I bought the Ricoh GR II, I wasn’t sure I’d ever use it.
-As I wrote above, it looks like a toy camera, and the truth is that I could never imagine traveling just with the small Ricoh.
+As I mentioned earlier, it resembles a toy camera, and the truth is that I could never have imagined traveling with just the small Ricoh.

 Then I took a long walk in Berlin and started taking random photos.
 I didn’t want to focus on one subgenre of photography during this initial Ricoh walk.
 Instead, I preferred to shoot everything that came my way.
 Later that night, I checked the photos on my laptop and was impressed.
 The images were sharp and the colors beautiful.
 Soon, the Ricoh GR II motivated me to leave my flat and walk around the city for photos.

 A month later, I planned my first journey with the Ricoh.
 I traveled to Chisinau in Moldova and thought I should use just this camera.
-I felt a bit insecure, but I was so fascinated by the photos’ quality and the weight that I decided not to bring a second camera with me.
+I felt a bit insecure, but I was so fascinated by the quality of the photos and their weight that I decided not to bring a second camera with me.
 And I never regretted it!

 From then on, I only travel with the Ricoh GR II.
 More than 90% of the photos you see on this website are taken with the Ricoh.
-I never missed a shot, and I never thought that I’d like to have a better camera with me.
+I never missed a shot, and I never thought I’d want a better camera with me.
 To this day, whenever people ask me which is the best travel camera, I always reply, “my little Ricoh.”

 Pros & Cons of the Ricoh GR II